 There’s nothing more inviting than a hot, bubbling pasta bake, don’t you agree?
 Layers of al dente pasta bound in a rich sauce topped with gooey mozzarella cheese….it’s pretty dreamy stuff.

-Adding beef meatballs and chorizo only takes that dreaminess to the next level.
+Adding beef meatballs and spicy chorizo only takes that dreaminess to the next level.

 It’s PROPER comfort food and perfect for this time of year.

 If you’re like me and believe that there is no such thing as too much chorizo, you could use my smoky mozzarella stuffed beef and chorizo meatballs for a double hit of that smoky chorizo flavour.

 If you need a speedy weeknight dinner that you can get on the table in around 30 minutes, I use a packet of readymade fresh beef meatballs.
 Then all you need to do is sear the meatballs, make the sauce, cook the pasta then put it all together!
 So easy and hassle free.

 If you’ve got time on your hands and you’re in the mood for a bit of a cooking session, then I highly recommend you try it with my homemade meatballs.
 BUT if you do go down the homemade route, I advise you to cut the smoked paprika to 1/2 tablespoon.
 Sometimes you can have too much of a good thing!

 One thing you can count on is when you bring that piping hot bubbling dish to the table with its melted cheesy topping, everyone will be desperate to dive right in!

 Looking for more dinner inspiration?
 Check these recipes out

 I’m linking up this meatball mozzarella pasta bake to #CookBlogShare, hosted this week by FlippedOutFood.com